stevenlriv/homebase-platform/README.md

 ## UPGRADE
  1) Enable upgrade mode on the Super Admin panel or in the database directly
- 2) Secure the current configuration.php
+ 2) Secure the current configuration.php and .hataccess file
  3) Create a backup of live database
  4) Dump data from live to production database
  5) Import new database date to Live MySQL server